Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Selling Versus Recruiting

-It’s vital for new insurance agents to focus on the craft of selling instead of the process of recruiting.
+It’s vital for new insurance agents to initially focus on the craft of selling insurance, not on the process of recruiting insurance agents.

 If you are responsible for recruiting, you’re also responsible for training, coaching, and mentorship.

-And if you’re recruiting agents right out of the gate as a new agent, how can you earnestly provide any of that?
+If you’re recruiting agents right out of the gate as a new agent, how can you earnestly provide the necessary support to help new agents to succeed?

 Here’s my point…

-Feel free to recruit after you put in the time and have first-hand, successful experience selling final expense face-to-face.
+Feel free to recruit AFTER you have first-hand, successful experience selling final expense.

 The bottom line is you have to do your due diligence to see if the organization fits the bill or not.